obiwanus/focus-zig/LOG.md

 - Multiple cursors
 - Start on the biggest monitor

-- [optimisation] Highlighting syntax
+- [optimisation] Highlighting syntax:
     - Implement a few languages, not just Zig
     - Measure how expensive it is to rehighlight everything
+- [bug] Colors are off when non-ascii bytes are present (tokenizer doesn't support utf-8)
 - [on-hold]Fix color blending (outline?)
-    + try a different snipping tool
 - [on-hold]Only process events we care about

 # WHAT NEEDS TO WORK BEFORE I CAN START USING IT